 - It uses up a lot of power

 King Arthur’s Tools 10005 Merlin 2 Mini Grinder Carving Kit

-With this power-driven tool the blades are made with laminated steel, allowing for better cuts and carving while also increasing the tools’ collective strengths.
+With this power-driven tool, the blades are made with laminated steel, allowing for better cuts and carving while increasing the tools’ collective strengths.
 Merlin2 utilizes spiral gears to work harder, operate more quietly, and produce less vibration than the previous model.

-It comes with a new high-capacity fan and extra air vents on both the neck and bottom allow the new model to stay cooler and work longer.
-The new motor that it has powers effortlessly between 0 – 13,000RPM with 110 Volt Variable Speed.
+It comes with a new high-capacity fan and extra air vents on the neck and bottom, allowing the latest model to stay cooler and work longer.
+The new motor has powers effortlessly between 0 – 13,000RPM with 110 Volt Variable Speed.

 - Versatile medium-sized designs.

 - It may not work too well for beginners